smguilia/overview-1/locations.md

 ## Data centers
 {: #data-centers}

-In addition to selecting a region for your resource, you can select from a list of the {{site.data.keyword.Bluemix_notm}} data centers.
+For classic infrastructure resources, you can select from a list of the {{site.data.keyword.Bluemix_notm}} data centers.
 Data centers host the power, cooling, compute, network, and storage resources used for services and apps.
 They don't provide isolation from multizones in a location.

 Data centers are based on a POD architecture where each data center can have more than one POD, depending on on-demand buildout.
 Each POD consists of racks, servers, networks, and storage, along with backup power generators.
 Placing application servers across PODs further improves the availability.